 Broadcast: 8.00 pm, Tuesday 28 April 2020, ABC Radio National

 What role do alliances and divisions play in our experiences of trust?
 What are the possibilities of the unconventional, the improvised?

-What we trust, who we trust and how we trust sit at the centre of today’s most complex debates.
+What we trust, who we trust and how we trust sit at the centre of today’s most complex debates, particularly now we are in the midst of a global pandemic.
 Australia is a country sceptical of its government, a country asking profound questions of its traditional institutions – most recently in light of three mighty Royal Commissions of Inquiry: into the banking and finance industries; into the institutional abuse of children; and into the provision of aged care.
 All have exposed vast betrayals, extraordinary examples of corruption and the urgent need for broad reform.
 Does our new uncertainty mark a profound loss of trust in how society is organised and how it operates?
 Can we look beyond existing systems and envisage something new?
 How can we reform how we think and live in both a political and personal sense?